bespoken/sdk/docs/SQL.md

 MYSQL_DATABASE=<ASK_BESPOKEN>
 ```

 This will automatically create a table labeled with the job name with data from the run.
+The data will be published to MySQL at the end conclusion of the run.

 The table will always have the following columns: `utterance`, `run`, `job` and `success`.